EOSIO/Documentation/TechnicalWhitePaper.md

 Authentication is the read-only process of verifying that a message can be applied.
 Application is actually doing the work.
 In real time both calculations are required to be performed, however once a transaction is included in the blockchain it is no longer necessary to perform the authentication operations.

-## Virtual Machine Independent Architecture

-It is the intention of the EOS.IO software-based blockchain that multiple virtual machines can be supported and new virtual machines added over time as necessary.
-For this reason, this paper will not discuss the details of any particular language or virtual machine.
-That said, there are two virtual machines that are currently being evaluated for use with an EOS.IO software-based blockchain.

-### Web Assembly (WASM)

-Web Assembly is an emerging web standard for building high performance web applications.
-With a few small modifications Web Assembly can be made deterministic and sandboxed.
-The benefit of Web Assembly is the widespread support from industry and that it enables contracts to be developed in familiar languages such as C or C++.

-Ethereum developers have already begun modifying Web Assembly to provide suitable sandboxing and determinism in with their [Ethereum flavored Web Assembly (WASM)](https://github.com/ewasm/design).
-This approach can be easily adapted and integrated with EOS.IO software.

-### Ethereum Virtual Machine (EVM)

-This virtual machine has been used for most existing smart contracts and could be adapted to work within an EOS.IO blockchain.
-It is conceivable that EVM contracts could be run within their own sandbox inside an EOS.IO software-based blockchain and that with some adaptation EVM contracts could communicate with other EOS.IO software blockchain applications.

 # Inter Blockchain Communication

 EOS.IO software is designed to facilitate inter-blockchain communication.
 This is achieved by making it easy to generate proof of message existence and proof of message sequence.
-These proofs combined with an application architecture designed around message passing enables the details of inter-blockchain communication and proof validation to be hidden from application developers.
+These proofs combined with an application architecture designed around message passing enables the details of inter-blockchain communication and proof validation to be hidden from application developers, enabling high level abstractions to be presented to developers.

 <img align="right" src="http://eos.io/wpimg/Diagram1.jpg" width="362.84px" height="500px" />